DestCom-Technical-Test/formz/README.md

 ## Demo

-A demo will be available soon.
+A demo is available on : https://formz-react.herokuapp.com/ .

 A quota of sending text messages could be reached, blocking the proper working of this DEMO.